quixio/quix-streams/docs/read.md

 ## Read raw Kafka messages

-The Quix SDK uses the message brokers' internal protocol for data transmission.
+Quix Streams uses the message brokers' internal protocol for data transmission.
 This protocol is both data and speed optimized so we do encourage you to use it.
-For that you need to use the SDK on both producer (writer) and consumer (reader) sides.
+For that you need to use Quix Streams on both producer (writer) and consumer (reader) sides.

-However, in some cases, you simply do not have the ability to run the Quix SDK on both sides and you need to have the ability to connect to the data in different ways.
+However, in some cases, you simply do not have the ability to run Quix Streams on both sides and you need to have the ability to connect to the data in different ways.

 To cater for these cases we added the ability to read the raw, unformatted, messages.
 Using this feature you have the ability to access the raw, unmodified content of each Kafka message from the topic.
 The data is a byte array, giving you the freedom to implement the protocol as needed, such as JSON, or comma-separated rows.